Moya/Moya/docs/Examples/ReactiveSwift.md

 # ReactiveSwift examples

-ReactiveSwift extension to Moya is added via `reactive` property of `MoyaProvider.
+ReactiveSwift extension to Moya is added via `reactive` property of `MoyaProvider`.
 As in normal setup, we just need to create a provider first:

 ```swift